 The least common multiple of 9 and 8 is 72.
 Whether you’re synchronizing schedules, dividing resources, or simply trying to understand the relationships between numbers, the LCM provides a practical and insightful tool.
 Now that you have a comprehensive understanding of LCM, we encourage you to apply this knowledge to solve real-world problems and further explore its applications in mathematics and beyond.

 Ready to put your knowledge to the test?
-Try solving some LCM problems on your own or explore advanced topics like modular arithmetic and number theory.
+Which means try solving some LCM problems on your own or explore advanced topics like modular arithmetic and number theory.
 Share your experiences and insights in the comments below, and let's continue learning and growing together!